The Rev. Dr. Sheila N. McJilton, Rector

 Other than living out her vocation in this parish (which takes most of her time), Sheila’s hobbies are music of various genres, re-absorbing Harry Potter books and movies, creative writing, and photography.
 Sheila’s family includes Pat, to whom she is now married after many years together, her adult son and his wife, three sisters (one by blood, the others by a former marriage), and several sister-friends whom she cherishes.

-The Rev. Robert Bunker, Deacon
+The Rev. Robert Bunker, Associate Rector

 Robert is a lifelong Episcopalian who grew up in a military family, moving every two-to-three years.
 He comes to St. Philip’s with his wife, Jean, and their sons Grant, Hays and Owen.
 Robert spent two decades working in healthcare administration, both for The American Red Cross and in a hospital in Baltimore.
 He holds a Masters in Divinity from Virginia Theological Seminary and a Bachelor of Science Degree from Georgia State University, where he majored in Psychology.
 Robert loves being a husband and a dad, and in his free time enjoys traveling, hiking, camping, and going to the beautiful Florida panhandle beaches.